 Scotland Island has a number of water-related issues.
-The island is not connected to Sydney Water or the city sewerage system.
+The island is not connected to mains water or the city sewerage system (those services delivered by Sydney Water in most of Sydney).
 This means that we have unique conditions which entail some careful management and knowledge of local conditions.

 - Clean water starts with a clean roof, so sweep your roof before any predicted rain.

-- Keep gutters clean of dirt and leaf litter and plug up any leaks.
+- Keep gutters clean of dirt and leaf litter and plug any leaks.

 - Keep downpipe system simple with a minimal number of bends.